1987 Ford Capri 280 ‘Brooklands’ review: Retro Road Test

 Ford Capri 280 RRT

 You could, but you probably shouldn’t.
 At the very least, we’d recommend running a Capri 280 only during summer months, because corrosion can be a constant menace.
-The front wings, rear wheelarches and bumpers tend to rust for a pastime, and although pattern parts are available, it’s preferable to maintain some originality.
+The front wings, rear wheelarches and bumpers tend to rust for a pastime.
+Pattern parts are available, but it’s preferable to maintain some originality.

 On the plus side, the 280 has enough power to keep up with modern traffic and the Capri entered the new millennium with its reputation restored.
 Drive one today and you will turn heads.